Encrypting Heroku Key-Value Store with Your Encryption Key

 Step 3: Add Details and Set Permissions

-Add an alias (eg: heroku-data
+Add an alias, such as heroku-data

-When defining key usage permissions, scroll to the bottom to Add another AWS account.
-Enter the Heroku Data AWS Account ID (021876802972
+When defining key usage permissions, enter the Heroku Data AWS Account ID 021876802972

 Step 4: Review and Complete